 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 - Online tests: The screening process in Australia is rigorous.
 Thus, if you want to break in, you need to go through a series of online tests on both verbal and quantitative subjects.
 Once you are through, you will go over to the next step.

 - Assessment days: On assessment days, the whole scenario is different.
 You will be given a limited time to prepare a case study on a transaction or hypothetical situation.
 You will prepare the presentation and will present the case in front of the panel of interviewers.
 This is a tough screening method because it is pretty difficult to prepare a presentation within a short stint of time while concentrating both on the content and context of the presentation.

-- Series of interviews: Usually, the interview panel gets their few best candidates after the assessment day.
+- Series of interviews: Usually, the interview panel gets it’s few best candidates after the assessment day.
 After the assessment day, it’s time to filter out the good from the great.
-For that, series of interviews are taken and the interview process is pretty harder compared to the interviews in USA & Europe-Asia.
+For that, a series of interviews are taken and the interview process is pretty harder compared to the interviews in the USA & Europe-Asia.

-There are few things that are different in the recruitment process in Australia –
+There are a few things that are different in the recruitment process in Australia –